Complete Bird Care Starter Guide

 Finding an Avian Veterinarian

 Locate an avian vet before you need one.
 Birds require specialized veterinary care, and not all vets treat birds.
-Look for:
+Look for.

 Bonding and Socialization

 Building trust with your bird takes time and patience.
 Let your bird set the pace.
+Your avian veterinarian and experienced bird owners can offer perspective tailored to your situation.

 The First Week